KSDunne/whisper_riding_school/README.md

 ### Logo and Navigation bar

 A responsive navigation bar is in place.
 Concentrating on 'mobile first' design, the navigation bar incorporates a clickable burger icon with a drop down menu on mobile.
 When moving to tablet and monitor size the burger disappears and a traditional navigation bar appears with options to navigate to pages; 'Home', 'Around the World' or 'Contact'.
 There is a clickable horse logo for monitor sizes.
+This design benefits the user as it is intuitive and a common nav bar design.
+It is inviting to use, because it is easy to navigate.

 #### Mobile navigation bar with burger menu